I have been living with IBS since the early 2000s. What I have learned over the years has made it much easier to function.

-For many years "irritable bowel syndrome" was a been a catch-all diagnosis for intestinal symptoms that seemed to have no medical explanation.
+For many years "irritable bowel syndrome" has been a catch-all diagnosis for intestinal symptoms that seemed to have no medical explanation.
 As more and more people become afflicted, IBS is coming to be recognized more as a product of lifestyle and diet factors.
 Things that contribute to IBS include:

 - Eating a diet full of processed and genetically modified foods